 Come Saturday, the festival will draw you to our downtown and its many beer-friendly destinations, so start your visit instead in the neighborhood of Duke University, about a mile west of the town center.

 Ninth Street has until recently been home exclusively to locally owned businesses, the source of much of its relaxed charm.
 Gradually, a few national chains have crept in, and ambitious hotel and apartment projects may further erode the local character.
 All the more reason to seek out three Durham gems that no franchise operation will ever be able to replicate.

 Dain’s Place (754 Ninth St.) promises “Pub & Grub” on its sign.
-Inside is the perfect college bar circa 2013, which means juicy, customizable burgers and tater tots, but also an extensive craft beer list and bar staff that know what they’re pouring.
+Inside is the perfect college bar, which means juicy, customizable burgers and tater tots, but also an extensive craft beer list and bar staff that know what they’re pouring.
 The place is dark and cozy—bordering on cramped when crowds gather for a Duke game or trivia night.

 Fans of Dain’s rave about the burger selection, which includes the masterpiece that put this small bar on the TV show “Man v.
 Food”: a half-pound patty with bacon, sweet chili, cheddar, coleslaw.
 Oh, and a hot dog.
 It’s called “The Defibrillator,” a name that an enterprising brewery should someday borrow for a doppelbock brewed in Dain’s honor.

 Where Ninth Street crosses Main, it becomes Erwin Road.
 Just past the overhead railway bridge is my favorite place to take out-of-town beer geeks, who have no idea that the combination gas station, car wash and convenience store happens to house one of the best beer selections in the South.